mozbeel/iLuma/README.md

   - iOS
   - Android
 - Web (Emscripten)
-- Console support is planned but no support yet
+- Console support is planned, but there's no support yet
+- VR support for Meta Quest 2/3 is planned, but there's no support yet

 ## Samples